 Just as you need to scout out a designated place to study, you’ll need to carve out time to read, research, and review each week.

-Fellow Success Coach Marlee McAlpine further suggests creating time blocks on your calendar.
+Another Success Coach Marlee M. further suggests creating time blocks on your calendar.
 “Schedule out your study time weekly like you would schedule your class time, doctor’s appointments, etc., and commit to that schedule as best as possible,” she says.
 If you make studying part of your weekly routine, you’ll find it easier to get into the right mindset so you can get the most out of those regular study sessions.

-Granted, emergencies and unplanned events that take priority inevitably come up from time to time.
+Emergencies and unplanned events that take priority inevitably come up from time to time.
 But that doesn’t mean canceling your study session entirely; instead, move your designated study time to a different slot on your calendar.

 Break it up

-Although you should avoid cramming, studying for an hour or two the day before a quiz or exam is still a good idea.
+Although you should avoid cramming, studying for an hour or two the day before a quiz or exam can still be a good idea.
 In fact, if you space out your study sessions across a week before a test and review the material or problem sets each time, you are more likely to understand and retain what you’re learning.
 The same goes for researching an essay: trying to find, read, and synthesize all your sources for a paper in a single day is usually the path to information overload.

 So try to break your studying into chunks.
 If you have to set alarms not just to start studying but also to remind you to take breaks or call it quits for the day (or night), do it!
 You’ll keep stress to a manageable level, avoid burnout, and be better prepared to apply what you’ve practiced and memorized in class or on an exam.